PBfordev/wxAutoExcel/docs/install.md

     target_link_libraries(${PROJECT_NAME} PRIVATE wxAutoExcel ${wxWidgets_LIBRARIES})

 If you did not install wxAutoExcel to a location known to CMake, you may need to tell CMake where to find it.
-The easiest way may be setting CMake variable `wxAutoExcel_ROOT` to *WXAUTOEXCEL-BUILDDIR* or *WXAUTOEXCEL-INSTALLDIR*.
+The easiest way may be setting CMake variable `wxAutoExcel_ROOT` (requires declaring minimum CMake version as 3.12 or newer) to *WXAUTOEXCEL-BUILDDIR* or *WXAUTOEXCEL-INSTALLDIR*.
 For example, you may build the application from its build folder, setting `wxAutoExcel_ROOT`, like this

     cmake -G "Visual Studio 17 2022" -DwxAutoExcel_ROOT=c:/dev/libs/wxAutoExcel-build-vc17-x64-DLL-installed -S ../MyApp -B .